habib13352/ai-readme-improver/README.md

 Upon execution, two new files, `suggestions.md` and `README.improved.md`, will be generated, providing feedback and an enhanced version of the README.

 Detailed logs for each run are saved in `logs/run_YYYYMMDD_HHMMSS.log`, capturing OpenAI prompts, responses, token usage, estimated costs, and timing information.
 If executed in GitHub Actions, these logs are uploaded as an artifact for future reference.

+### Configuration

+Runtime settings, such as the contact email and additional sections, are read from `config.yaml`.
+Use `--config` to specify a different file or `--interactive` to update values on the fly.
+Enable `--verbose` for extra logging.

 ## Testing